onticinc/typscript/README.md

 https://www.udemy.com/course/understanding-typescript/

-Individual readme notes and files can be found in section folders.
+Individual readme notes and files can be found in the section folders.

+Run npm install to get setup and ready to follow the course...
+You can use this repo to work along and skip the install steps.

 ---

-*Keep in mind, this is my personal notes | sandbox repo.
-It might not make sense to you, please feel free to correct or clarify any of my notes with a pull resuest.*
+Keep in mind, this is my personal notes and sandbox repo.
+It might not make sense to you, please feel free to correct or clarify any of my notes with a pull resuest.